Chess annotation symbols: !? (Interesting move)

 Similar to "?!" (see above), an exclamation mark followed by a question mark "!?" is one of the most controversial symbols.
-Different sources have slightly varying definitions, such as "interesting, but perhaps not the best move", "move deserving attention", "speculative move", "enterprising move" or "risky move".
+Different sources have varying definitions, such as "interesting, but perhaps not the best move", "move deserving attention", "speculative move", "enterprising move" or "risky move".
 Usually it indicates that the move leads to exciting or wild play but that the objective evaluation of the move is unclear.
 It is also often used when a player sets a cunning trap in a lost position.
 Typical moves receiving a "!?" are those involving speculative sacrifices or dangerous attacks that might turn out to be unsound.

 Andrew Soltis jokingly called "!?" the symbol of the lazy annotator who finds a move interesting but cannot be bothered to work out whether it is good or bad.

 !
 (Good move)

 An exclamation point "!" indicates a good move, especially one that is surprising or requires particular skill.
 The symbol may also be interpreted as "best move".
-Annotators are usually somewhat conservative with the use of this symbol; it is not usually awarded to obvious moves that capture material or deliver checkmate.
+Annotators are usually somewhat conservative with the use of this symbol; for example, it is not usually awarded to obvious moves that capture material or deliver checkmate.